Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ## Have questions?

-Feel free to start a [Discussion](https://github.com/YOUR_USERNAME/YOUR_REPO/discussions) if you have questions, ideas, or need help.
+If you have any questions, comments or suggestions, please feel free to reach out to me on LinkedIn or add a comment in [Discussions](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/discussions/1)